+- 3001 Grades K-2 Paper Composition

+- 3002 Grades K-2 Canvas

+- 3003 Grades 3-5 Paper Composition

+- 3004 Grades 3-5 Canvas

+- 3005 Grades 6-8 Paper Composition

+- 3006 Grades 6-8 Canvas

+- 3007 Grades 9-12 Paper Composition

+- 3008 Grades 9-12 Canvas

 - 1. This year there is NO theme for wall art.
 A photographic print is not acceptable.
-Photographs should be entered under "Photography" in the Know Nebraska category described on page 17.
+Photographs should be entered under "Photography" in the Know Nebraska category described on page 11.
 No food items that may spoil are allowed.

 - 2. Judging Criteria:

 - Choice of subject

 - Craftsmanship

 - Use of elements line, shape, color, texture

 - Use of principles contrast, balance, etc.

 - Creativity flexibility, uniqueness

-- Expression content (theme, idea, etc.)
+- Expression content

-- 3. Projects must be submitted on a full sheet or half a sheet of 22"x28" poster board and grouped in the appropriate divisions as stated above.
-Schools may enter as many poster boards as they wish.
+- 3. Paper composition projects must be submitted on a full sheet or half a sheet of 22"x28" poster board and grouped in the appropriate divisions as stated above.
 Artwork received that is not properly grouped or mounted on poster boards will not be displayed.

-- 4. Since poster boards will be hung for display weight must be kept to a minimum.
-If artwork is too heavy to mount on a poster board enter it as 3-D Art.
-Teachers may place more than one picture or art project on a poster board if in the same division.
-Only one side of the poster board may contain entries. - 5.
-Label artwork with the student's name, grade, and school on the front of the poster board.
-Punch holes according to the directions on page 30.
+- Teachers may place more than one (1) picture or art project on a poster board if in the same division.
+Only one (1) side of the poster board may contain entries.

+- 5. Canvas pieces must be 12"x16" or smaller.

+- 6. Label artwork with the student's name, grade, school, division, and class number on the front of the poster board.
+Punch holes according to the directions on page 23.

+- 7. Students are allowed to enter two (2) entries per class in student's age division.